octopusden/octopus-vcs-facade/README.md

 ## Features / limitations

 VCS servers must be configured to use default ports for http(s)/ssh (urls must not contain port specified).

+## Using local.properties for Custom Configuration

+In order to use custom properties defined in local.properties across all submodules of your Gradle project.
+Create a local.properties file in the root directory of your project.
+Add your custom properties to this file.
+Properties specified in this file will override the properties from gradle.properties in all subprojects.